AnonymerNiklasistanonym/privacy-visualization-of-a-decentralized-ride-pooling-platform/simulation/README.md

   - [Flamegraph](#flamegraph)

 > [!WARNING]
-> Running `npm install` will display 5 high severity vulnerabilities coming from `madge`.
+> Running `npm install` would currently display 5 high severity vulnerabilities when `madge` is listed as dev dependency.
-> When you don't wanna use this tool just run `npm uninstall madge` or remove the line in the `package.json`.
-> Besides the check entry nothing is using this package.
+> This is why this dependency is called via `npx` temporarily and not listed in `package.json`.

 Simulate the following parts of the GETACAR platform: